 - Informative market posts such as current market landscape or conditions, local area living standards and inflation etc.

 - Comparison posts such as Renting vs. Buying, Renting/Buying a Flat versus House.

 - First-time buyers and Senior buyers place a high value on neighbourhood posts or area guides to understand what their future location is like in terms of information on schools, crime rates, public transportation, restaurants and shopping centres or other local attractions & landmarks etc. Check out some examples of buying area guides produced by Zoopla.
 This sort of local content also helps with local SEO efforts.

-- Most real estate websites provide tools and widgets that widely increases consumer engagement with early in their customer journey.
-Examples of tools include a Rightmove’s mortgage calculator, stamp duty calculator, Zoopla’s postcode finder etc. These sites also allow website owners to embed these widgets on your sites.
+- Most real estate websites provide tools and widgets that widely increase consumer engagement early in their customer journey.
+Examples of tools include Rightmove’s mortgage calculator, stamp duty calculator, Zoopla’s postcode finder etc. These sites also allow website owners to embed these widgets on their sites.

 - Earn featured snippets: Featured snippets can drive a high amount of traffic to your real estate website as it ranks in position 0 and stands out on the SERPs.
 Featured snippets provide direct answers to search queries.